alison-carrera/onn/README.md

 # Online Neural Network (ONN)

 This is a Pytorch implementation of the [Online Deep Learning: Learning Deep Neural Networks on the Fly](https://arxiv.org/abs/1711.03705) paper.
-This algorithm contains a new backpropagation approach called Hedge Backpropagation and its useful for online learning.
+This algorithm contains a new backpropagation approach called Hedge Backpropagation and it is useful for online learning.
 In this algorithm you model a overnetwork architeture and the algorithm will try to turn on or turn off some of the hidden layers automatically.
 This algorithm uses the first hidden layer to train/predict but if it is going bad it starts to use another layers automatically.
 For more informations read the paper in the 'References' section.

 ## Installing
 ```